+Invasive species are the primary threat to coastal plain pond shores.
+Phragmites australis has invaded over half of the documented occurrences (per NY iMapInvasives 2018).
 Coastal plain pond shores are threatened by development and its associated run-off (e.g., residential, roads), recreational overuse (e.g., ATVs, hiking trails causing erosion and compaction), and habitat alteration in the adjacent landscape (e.g., logging, pollution, nutrient loading).
-Alteration to the natural hydrology is also a threat to this community (e.g., flooding, draining, or dredging).
-Invasive species also threaten this community including the introduction of grass carp to some ponds.
+Alteration to the natural hydrology is also a threat to this community (e.g., excessivive long-term drawdown and/or flooding, draining, or dredging).
 Some coastal plain pond shores are too small to be protected by the New York State freshwater wetland regulations.
 In 2001, the federal Supreme Court ruled that the US Congress did not give authority to the US Army Corps of Engineers (US ACE) under section 404 of the Clean Water Act to regulate the filling of isolated wetlands.

 Where practical, establish and maintain a natural wetland buffer to reduce storm-water, pollution, and nutrient run-off, while simultaneously capturing sediments before they reach the wetland.
 Buffer width should take into account the erodibility of the surrounding soils, slope steepness, and current land use.
 Wetlands protected under Article 24 are known as New York State "regulated" wetlands.
 The regulated area includes the wetlands themselves, as well as a protective buffer or "adjacent area" extending 100 feet landward of the wetland boundary (NYS DEC 1995).
 If possible, minimize the number and size of impervious surfaces in the surrounding landscape.
 Avoid habitat alteration within the wetland and surrounding landscape.
 For example, roads and trails should be routed around wetlands, and ideally not pass through the buffer area.
 If the wetland must be crossed, then bridges and boardwalks are preferred over filling.
 Restore past impacts, such as removing obsolete impoundments and ditches in order to restore the natural hydrology.
 Prevent the spread of invasive species into the wetland through appropriate direct management, and by minimizing potential dispersal corridors, such as roads.